heyteresagreen/digital-garden/src/site/notes/Writing.md

 {"dg-publish":true,"permalink":"/writing/","contentClasses":"simple"}
 ---

 I’m taking a digital gardening approach to writing.
-That is, posts will evolve over time and will be densley linked, for exploring non-linearly.
+That is, posts will evolve over time and will be densely linked, for exploring non-linearly.
 Let’s see how all that goes.
 - [[Tiny watercolour kit v2\|Tiny watercolour kit v2]]
 - [[sketchbooks/Sketchbook 2\|Sketchbook 2]]
 - [[Using an iPad as a second screen\|Using an iPad as a second screen]]